 Enter your property’s location and home price to get an idea of what your monthly FHA mortgage payment might be:

-- Enter the ZIP code of the property location to help determine the maximum loan amount you might qualify for.
+- Enter the property’s ZIP code to help determine the maximum loan amount for which you might qualify.

 - Enter the property’s home price.
 You’ll see the Down Payment field change to reflect your property location and price.